odonald/Opera-Access/README.md

 5. Switch the display language to your preferred language (this will only be visible to the navigator).

-5. Use the "Open Website" Button and navigate through the text using the "previous" and "next" buttons to preview the audience output page.
+5. Use the "Open Website" Button and navigate through the text using the "previous" and "next" buttons to preview the user device output page.

-6. Share the link with the audience - Use the QR code or share the Link from your browser window in step 5.
+6. Share the link with the users - Use the QR code or share the Link from your browser window in step 5.

 Important:
+1. The user devices have to be logged in to the same network the host device is broadcasting on.
-The program needs to be restarted if introduced to a new network - It will not automatically switch networks while still opened.
+2. The program needs to be restarted if introduced to a new network - It will not automatically switch networks while still open.